 Virtual Private Networks are crucial network security tools.
-They conceal traffic via encryption and anonymize user IP addresses.
+A VPN masks traffic via encryption and anonymizes user IP addresses.
 These twin features protect confidential data, hide your browsing history, and make life much harder for potential cyber attackers.
+But what is VPN technology, and why is it essential?

 How do VPNs work?